A Neural Entity Coreference Resolution Review: Coreference Resolution Performance

 \section{Coreference Resolution Performance}

-In this section we present the best results achieved by the methodologies described in sec \ref{sec:deepCR}, discuss the improvements on performance on the approaches and set the state-of-the-art on CR to this date. \\
+In this section we present the best results achieved by the methodologies described in sections \ref{sec:ECR} \& \ref{sec:PR}, discuss the improvements on performance on the approaches, and set the state-of-the-art on CR to this date. {The reported scores are sourced directly from bibliography with the exception of some cases which direct contact with the authors was required as not all scores were reported.
+These scores are accompanied by an appropriate footnote to help distinguish them from the publications that did report all the results.}\\